lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

 Our sums of squares total is 83.0332

 #### Calculate the sums of squares for the model (SSM) for the omnibus ANOVA.
-A necessary step in this equation is to calculate group means for all combinations of the levels in the factorial design.
+A necessary step in this equation is to calculate group means for all combinations of the levels in the factorial design {-}

 Here is the formula for calculating SSM:  $$SS_{M}= \sum n_{k}(\bar{x}_{k}-\bar{x}_{grand})^{2}$$